Geek-a-Byte/php-oracle-connection-tutorial/README.md

 # php-oracle-connection-tutorial

+## this tutorial is only applicable for oracle 11g

 ## ``step 1: Setup Xampp``

 - [ ] install xampp for PHP 8.0.28 / PHP 8.0.28 from [here](https://www.apachefriends.org/download.html) (download 64 bit).